Notepad++: History

 Notepad++ development began in September 2003 by Don Ho, a former computer science student of Paris Diderot University.
 Ho first used JEXT (a Java-based text editor) at his company but, dissatisfied with its poor performance, he began to develop a text editor written in C++ with Scintilla.
 He developed it in his spare time since the idea was rejected by his company.
-Notepad++ was built as a Microsoft Windows application; the author considered, but rejected, the idea of using wxWidgets to port it to the Mac OS X and Unix platforms.
+Notepad++ was built as a Microsoft Windows application; the developer considered, but rejected, the idea of using wxWidgets to port it to the Mac OS X and Unix platforms.

 Notepad++ was first released on SourceForge on 25 November 2003, as a Windows-only application.
 It is based on the Scintilla editor component, and is written in C++ with only Windows API (Win32) application programming interface (API) calls using only the Standard Template Library (STL) to increase performance and reduce program size.

 In January 2010 the US government obliged US-based open source project hosts to deny access from Cuba, Iran, North Korea, Sudan, and Syria to comply with U.S. law.
 As a response to what the developer felt was a violation of the free and open-source software (FOSS) philosophy, in June 2010 Notepad++ moved out of US territorial jurisdiction by releasing a version on TuxFamily, in France.
 Some community services of Notepad++ (such as the forums and bug tracker) remained on SourceForge until 2015 when Notepad++ left SourceForge completely.

 In 2011 Lifehacker described Notepad++ as "The Best Programming Text Editor for Windows", stating that "if you prefer a simple, lightweight, and extensible programming plain-text editor, our first choice is the free, open-source Notepad++".
 Lifehacker criticized its user interface, stating that "It is, in fact, fairly ugly.
 Luckily you can do a lot to customize its looks, and what it lacks in polish, it makes up for in functionality".

 In 2014 Lifehacker readers voted Notepad++ as the "Most Popular Text Editor", with 40% of the 16,294 respondents specifying it as their most-loved editor.
 The Lifehacker team summarized the program as being "fast, flexible, feature-packed, and completely free".

 In 2015 Stack Overflow conducted a worldwide Developer Survey, and Notepad++ was voted as the most used text editor worldwide with 34.7% of the 26,086 respondents claiming to use it daily.
 Stack Overflow noted that "The more things change, the more likely it is those things are written in JavaScript with NotePad++ on a Windows machine".
 The 2016 survey had Notepad++ at 35.6%.

 In 2015, in response to the staff hijacking of projects hosted on SourceForge, Notepad++ left SourceForge completely with the forums being moved to NodeBB and the bug tracker to GitHub.
 In 2019, the website, notepad-plus-plus.org, moved to Hostinger.

+In March 2017 it was revealed through WikiLeaks that CIA hacking tools used Notepad++, because of its popularity, to hide malware in a modified library named scilexer.dll.
+Notepad++ was subsequently hardened against modified DLLs.